meuter/devbox/README.md

 5. run main install script and follow instruction
     ```
     git clone --depth=1 https://github.com/meuter/devbox ~/.devbox/
-    cd ~/.devbox/scripts/install_vm_bionic.sh
+    cd ~/.devbox/scripts/
+    ./install_dev_box.sh
     ```

-    (will ask you to select the tz, and type in you samba password)
+   The script will ask you to select the tz, and type in you samba password.
-6. let it reboot
+   The install will then continue until completion and automatically reboot.

 # Usage

 ## i3 Keyboard Shortcut: